 Deirdre Clemente – Director

 Deirdre Clemente is a historian and curator of twentieth-century material culture.
-In sister courses H. 749 and H.750, Clemente directs students on projects that have ranged from historic preservation at a 1930s ranch to a large-scale costume exhibition at the Nevada State Museum.
+In sister courses H. 749 and H.750, Clemente directs students on projects that have ranged from digital archiving to historic preservation at a 1930s ranch to a large-scale costume exhibition at The Mob Museum.
+She is the author of Dress Casual: How College Kids Redefined American Style (UNC Press, 2014), and the forthcoming book, East Coast/West Coast: A History of the American Fashion Industry.
+She is an active member of the National Council for Public History.
+Dr. Clemente’s work has been profiled in The New York Times, The Washington Post, NPR’s Marketplace, The Atlantic, CNN Money, The Financial Times, Business Insider, The Wall Street Journal, GQ, and Harper’s Bazaar.
 An expert on 1920s culture and clothing, Clemente served as a historical consultant for Baz Luhrman’s The Great Gatsby.
-She is the author of Dress Casual: How College Kids Redefined American Style (UNC Press, 2014), and the forthcoming book, Chic Streets: Urban Planning, Shopping, and the Development of the American Fashion Industry.
-For more on her work, visit www.deirdreclemente.com
+For more on her work, visit www.deirdreclemente.com.

 Michael Green – Associate Director